waicool20/KAGA/README.md

 Prerequisites:

 * [Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is needed to build KAGA as opposed to Java JRE 8
+* [My Utility Library](https://github.com/waicool20/waicoolUtils), place this inside the project directory, you don't need to do this if you are cloning and pulling all submodules

+Git clone instructions:

+> git clone https://github.com/waicool20/KAGA.git   // Clone repository, replace with ssh url if you prefer that
+> cd KAGA/
+> git submodule update --init --recursive           // Pull all submodules, this includes the utility library

 To build the jar file after cloning/pulling the latest commits, go into the repo directory and run the right command